j2solucoes/AliasUser/README.md

 5-OK

-6-The application will show 3 tables
+6-The application will show 4 tables

   6.1 The first with all users of the project

+  6.2 The second shows the heuristics executed in the validation

-  6.2 The second One Alias Cluster and quantity found.
+  6.2 The third One Alias Cluster and quantity found for each row of the second selected table..

-  6.3 The third users considered with Aliases for each row of the second selected table.
+  6.3 The fourth users considered with Aliases for each row of the third selected table.

 To be able to compile the project and use the compact dlls in AliasUser / AliasUser / AliasUser / Dlls External /